-If an entity gains control of Waypoint REIT, then this would constitute a review event under certain of the Group's debt facility agreements, and (subject to specified negotiation and notification periods) a repayment of the Group's debt facilities may be required.
+If an entity gains control of Waypoint REIT, then this would constitute a review event under certain of the terms of the Group's debt facility agreements, and (subject to specified negotiation and notification periods) a repayment of the Group's debt facilities may be required.

-The directors regularly monitor the debt facility covenants to ensure compliance and consider the refinancing options and timing available to the Trust.
+The directors regularly monitor the debt facility covenants to ensure compliance and consider the refinancing options and timing available to the Group.